ilyas-hodaiby/Threat-hunting-lab/Module 2 soar/README.md

 ## SOC Context

-At Dataprotect, we used TheHive and Cortex daily.
+From my experience , we used TheHive and Cortex daily.
 Cases were created manually by N1 analysts and enriched using Cortex analysers.
 This module automates that entire process — the same outcome but without manual intervention, freeing the analyst to focus on investigation rather than administration.